-Arrange for a thorough examination and crawl space cleaning or air duct cleaning as needed.
+Arrange for a thorough examination and crawl space cleaning as needed.
 This is also a good time to request inspection of the home's insulation, to confirm that it is in good condition and of adequate thickness for the climate.

 When people start to prepare a home for sale, they often forget to clean the areas they cannot see.
 Don't miss an opportunity to minimize hassle during the cleaning process by hiring a company that specializes in these services.

 If you follow the above steps, you can minimize the hassle and frustrations that come with preparing a home for sale.